papachan/lisp-project-creator/README.md

 # Project-create

-A simple lisp project to generate quickly a customized project scaffold.
+A simple project in common lisp to generate quickly a customized lisp project ready to be used with asdf.

 # Author